S0AndS0/resume-builder/.github/README.md

 ### Forking
 [heading__forking]:
   #forking
-  "&#x1F531; Tips for forking public-resume"
+  "&#x1F531; Tips for forking resume-builder"

 Start making a [Fork][public_resume__fork_it] of this repository to an account